brycewray/hugo-site/content/posts/2020/09/ignition-sequence-start.md

 ## For Eleventy

-**Note**: Other than obviously not downloading and installing Hugo, this one for Eleventy also was different because, in the `Deploy to Firebase` section, I had to add `npx firebase use default` to make this work with the project, for some reason I don't understand.{.yellowBox}
+{{% yellowBox %}}**Note**: Other than obviously not downloading and installing Hugo, this one for Eleventy also was different because, in the `Deploy to Firebase` section, I had to add `npx firebase use default` to make this work with the project, for some reason I don't understand.{{% /yellowBox %}}

 ```yaml
 name: CI-Eleventy-site-to-Firebase